Quantum Encoding and Analysis on Continuous Time Stochastic Process with Financial Applications: QUANTUM CONTINUOUS TIME STOCHASTIC PROCESS

 The even more challenging \textit{QCTSP-E} problem is to efficiently decode and extract information from QCTSP so that the quantum speed-up on preparation will not be diminished.
-By a controlled rotation gate-based Riemann summation of rectangles (as illustrated in FIG. \ref{extraction} (a) and FIG. \ref{extraction} (c)), the weightless summation of a discrete path can be extended to the time integral of a continuous path.
-In addition, a parallel coordinate transformation can be implemented to achieve a path-dependent weighted integral (as illustrated in FIG. \ref{extraction} (b), FIG. \ref{extraction} (d) and FIG. \ref{extraction} (e)).
+By a controlled rotation gate-based Riemann summation of rectangles (as illustrated in Figure \ref{extraction} (a) and Figure \ref{extraction} (c)), the weightless summation of a discrete path can be extended to the time integral of a continuous path.
+In addition, a parallel coordinate transformation can be implemented to achieve a path-dependent weighted integral (as illustrated in Figure \ref{extraction} (b), Figure \ref{extraction} (d) and Figure \ref{extraction} (e)).
 Furthermore, benefited from our encoding and extracting method, the discontinuous jumps and transitions can be detected and modeled more precisely.
 And history-sensitive information such as first hitting time can be extracted easily as a consequence.
 Moreover, by introducing the amplitude estimation algorithm, the information extraction QCTSP also admits a further quadratic speed-up.
 The detailed construction and the corresponding proofs are given in section \ref{sec:extract} and Appendix \ref{sec:8}.